Select the Modeling section of Maya, choose from upper left, status line.

 Choose nCloth->Create nCloth

-Right mouse over the timeline to bring up the mini-menu
+Right mouse over the time slider to bring up the mini-menu

 select Playback Speed->Play Every Frame, Free